PX4/PX4-user_guide/en/dev_log/log_encryption.md

 After the flight, there are two files:

 - `.ulogc` (ulog cipher): the actual log file data, encrypted
 - `.ulogk` (ulog wrapped key): the symmetric key, wrapped with rsa

 However, these files will both have the normal `.ulg` suffix if downloading from QGroundControl.

 ## Creating a Flight Controller Build that contains Log Encryption

+Crypto uses large amounts of flash memory, and is therefore not included in PX4 builds by default (the exception is the make target `px4-fmu-v5_cryptotest`).
-The existing implementation in px4-fmu-v5 is a great example of how to add log encryption functionality into your build.
+Below we show how to add log encryption functionality to a flight controller target, using the `px4-fmu-v5` board as an example.

 Reference the `cryptotest.px4board` file in `boards/px4/fmu-v5` for the arguments you will need to add to the `.px4board` file associated with the flight controller you are targeting.
-You could also copy and paste `cryptotest.px4board` to the other flight controller's `boards/` location if you want this to be a separate build entirely (in that case, your make command would include \_cryptotest at the end to add log encryption).
+You could also copy and paste `cryptotest.px4board` to the other flight controller's `boards/` location if you want this to be a separate build entirely (in that case, your `make` command would include `_cryptotest` at the end to add log encryption).

 ### Crypto .px4board arguments